 Students completing this course series will be better prepared for the type of project management processes and team dynamics they will encounter in government and industry.
 The knowledge and skills gained by the students as a result of taking this course will make them more competitive and effective in today's job market.

 Section 011 – Bioastronautics Human Spaceflight project - Jim Voss.
-This project will be involved with design on the Long Duration Spaceflight Habitat for astronaut crews to live in while transiting between Earth orbit and an exploration destination within our solar system.
-The team will work with other Graduate Project teams to survey existing life support systems that will enable safe and comfortable travel through space for months to years in duration.
-They will help determine life support and crew accommodations needed for the habitat, complete the preliminary design of human interfaces and accommodations, and prepare a preliminary layout of crew-required systems within an existing cargo spacecraft shell.
-The team will build and refine over time a mock up of the interior of the habitat, and work on optimizing location and fit of systems and crew accommodations.
-The mock up will be used for volumetric evaluations, form and fit evaluations, and human factors testing.
+This project will begin design on the Long Duration Spaceflight Habitat for astronaut crews to live in while transiting between Earth orbit and an exploration destination within our solar system.
+The team will conduct a survey of existing life support systems that will enable safe and comfortable travel through space for months to years in duration.
+They will develop life support and crew accommodations requirements for the habitat, complete the preliminary design of human interfaces and accommodations, and prepare a preliminary layout of crew-required systems within an existing cargo spacecraft shell.
+Additional or future work will involve completion of a mock up of the interior of the habitat, and work on location and fit of systems and crew accommodations.
+The mock up will be used for form and fit evaluations and human factors testing.
 The project students will function as a team in support of a real-world design and development program, working closely with the Bioastronautics faculty team working on the habitat design, and industry partner Orbital ATK for the habitat design, and NASA.
 Lab sessions are Tuesday and Thursday from 9:00 to 10:50 in ECAE 104.

 Section 013 - AMARCS – Lakshmi Kantha.
-The Additive Manufactured Aerospike Reaction Control System (AMARCS) is a regeneratively cooled, liquid fuel, aerospike rocket engine designed for attitude and reaction control of spacecraft.
-Almost the entire engine is manufactured using solely 3D printing.
-The overall objective of the AMARCS project is to prove that additive manufacturing can be used to manufacture flight ready parts with designs that previously would have been unfeasible by conventional methods while decreasing cost and production times and increasing performance.
-The AMARCS project is especially looking for students with interest in instrumentation and testing of engine components to prepare for a static test fire.
-The project is sponsored by ULA and is under ITAR restrictions.
-Lab sessions are on Monday and Wednesday from 3:00 to 4:50 in ECAE 104.
+The Additive Manufactured Aerospike Reaction Control System (AMARCS) is a regeneratively cooled, liquid fuel, aerospike rocket engine designed for attitude and reaction control of satellites.
+What makes AMARCS unique is the use of additive manufacturing (3D printing) to manufacture the aerospike nozzle with the fuel passages printed internally into the nozzle for regenerative cooling.
+Similarly, the complex injector design will also benefit from additive manufacturing.
+The overall objective of the AMARCS project is to prove that additive manufacturing can be used to manufacture flight ready parts of a rocket engine, with designs that would be difficult or impossible to manufacture by conventional deductive machining methods, while decreasing production cost and time, and increasing performance.
+The project is to demonstrate that, with appropriate post-printing heat treatment and finishing techniques, an additively manufactured Nickel alloy engine is able to operate as designed under the harsh high pressure, high temperature environment of a rocket engine.
+This assessment will be done through a hot fire test on a purpose-built test stand using LNG as fuel and GOX as the oxidizer.
+The project is sponsored by ULA and is ITAR restricted.
+Lab sessions are on Monday and Wednesday from 1:00 to 2:50 in ECAE 104.

 Section 017 – FlyNet– Dr. Eric Frew.
 The goal of this project is to design and deploy a system of cooperating multi-rotor aerial robots.
 The robots will be designed to serve a variety of missions that could include the ability to search for and track targets of interest and tag them for capture.
 The project will emphasize the creation and field-testing of an autonomy architecture that includes perception, planning, and control with application to indoor search and rescue / capture the flag missions.
-Experience with programming and embedded systems is not required, but highly recommended.
-The lab sessions are on Monday and Wednesday from 12:00 to 1:50 in the Fleming RECUV lab.
+Experience with programming and embedded systems is desired, but not required.
+The lab sessions are on Monday and Wednesday from 11:00 to 1:50 in the Fleming RECUV lab.